Michigan Murder Defense Lawyers

 You can often appeal a murder or manslaughter conviction.
 But successfully doing so can be extremely complicated.
 That's why it's important that you have an experienced attorney on your side who knows Michigan's legal system and knows how to get results.
 As an experienced attorney who has handled complex criminal cases, Mr. Manley knows that the death of a person can be a tragedy, but it is not necessarily a crime.
 The loss of life can be an accident that does not rise to the level of murder.
 Even if the accused person did commit a homicide, the situation might not warrant the charges leveled by the prosecution.

-Why should I hire attorney Manley for my domestic violence case?
+Why should I hire an attorney from Manley & Manley for my domestic violence case?

 Attorney Michael P. Manley has a well-earned reputation throughout Central Michigan for winning big cases.
 He is one of few Board Certified Criminal Trial Experts in mid-Michigan.
 He is also one of the Top 100 Trial Lawyers according to The National Trial Lawyers.